knnyczr/RandoMona/README.md

 With RandoMona added to the private channel you can `@RandoMona` and/or use the following commands to invoke her instance.
 When RandoMona is **waiting** for a command you do not need to direct your message `@RandoMona` <br>

-Once RandoMona is installed, and invited to the room make sure to:
+Once RandoMona is installed, and invited to the room/private channel make sure to:
 `@RandoMona the rules`
 <br>